Stefon Diggs Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Season Stats

-- Diggs' 374 receiving yards (74.8 per game) are tops amongst the Bills.
-He's been targeted 47 times, and has 28 catches and one touchdown.
+- Diggs has hauled in 28 receptions for 374 yards, best on his team, and one touchdown.
+He has been targeted 47 times, and averages 74.8 receiving yards per game.

-- Diggs has been the target of 47 of his team's 185 passing attempts this season, or 25.4% of the target share.
+- So far this season, 25.4% of the 185 passes thrown by his team have gone Diggs' way.

-- Diggs (eight red zone targets) has been the recipient of 21.1% of his team's 38 red zone pass attempts.
+- Diggs has seen the ball thrown his way eight times in the red zone this season, 21.1% of his team's 38 red zone pass attempts.

-- The Bills have thrown the football in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Bills, who rank second in the NFL in points scored, have attempted a pass 54.3% of the time while running the ball 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Titans.